ashishpatelengineering/classifyai/README.md

 - The Gemini key is set once as an environment variable (`GEMINI_API_KEY`) on the backend.
 Visitors never see or enter a key.
-- The uploaded CSV is never written to the backend's disk.
-It is read into memory, processed, and returned in the response.
-Nothing is persisted.
+- Your file is processed in memory and never saved.
+It is not retained after your session ends.
+The uploaded CSV is read into memory, processed, and returned in the response; it is never written to the backend's disk.

 ## API routes